 In TL transportation, carriers are primarily compensated based on the mileage between the origin and destination of a load.
-Additional fees (ex.
-Fuel surcharges, Stop-off charges, Repositioning fees) may be applied, but the primary revenue driver for a carrier is loaded miles.
+Additional fees (ex. fuel surcharges, stop-off charges, repositioning fees) may be applied, but the primary revenue driver for a carrier is loaded miles.

 The time that the carrier spends making a pickup or delivery is uncompensated until a contractual threshold is exceeded.
 At that point, the carrier may be able to claim a detention fee.
 The threshold wait time before detention fees are applied is typically 2 hours.
 Hourly fees range from \$25 to \$100.
 However, carriers report that collecting detention fees is onerous and often not worth pursuing.
-Consequently, the hourly detention fees collected by carriers are significantly less than the cost incurred by the carrier.
+Consequently, the hourly detention fees collected by carriers are significantly less than the cost incurred.